Best Art Schools in Whanganui: Trusted Experts You Can Count On

 About the Business

-River City Artists, a collective based in Whanganui, is a vibrant arts organization offering workshops and classes to support local creatives.
-Operating from a community studio, it fosters artistic growth through accessible, high-quality programs, emphasizing Whanganui’s role as a UNESCO City of Design.
+River City Artists is a non-affiliated collective based in Whanganui, established in 2016, with over 20 members.
+It fosters artistic growth through informal meetings rather than structured classes, emphasizing Whanganui’s role as a UNESCO City of Design.

 Key Services / What They Offer